monopolygaming/monopolygaming/README.md

 - Greek (sorry)

 # what code thing i kno..
-- Luau, Python, HTML + CSS, a little bit of JavaScript
+- Luau, Python (Pycord), HTML + CSS, a little bit of JavaScript
 - that's all.